Covid-19 infection leaves big medical bills for some survivors - KION546

 Despite her long-haul symptoms, she hasn’t been to the doctor in a year.

 “I can’t go see a doctor.
 I can’t afford it.
-Our premiums, you know, every month are incredible, are my deductible is $3,000, so I have to meet that deductible, how do I pay that deductible?”
-Schulz told CNN’s Elizabeth Cohen.
+Our premiums, you know, every month are incredible,” Schultz said.
+“My deductible is $3,000, so I have to meet that deductible.
+How do I pay that deductible?”

-For over six months, Schulz has been battling her insurance to cover 60% of the cost of the hearing aids — a claim they continue to deny, refusing to reimburse her, she says.
+For more than six months, Schulz has been battling her insurance to cover 60% of the cost of the hearing aids — a claim they continue to deny, refusing to reimburse her, she says.

-Schulz thought her trip to the emergency room and other bills would be covered by the medical insurance she gets through her husband’s employer.
-That insurance company opted not to waive Covid-19 treatment fees, leaving her responsible for the payments, she say.
+Schulz thought her trip to the emergency room and other bills would be covered by the medical insurance she receives through her husband’s employer.
+That insurance company opted not to waive Covid-19 treatment fees, leaving her responsible for the payments, she said.

-Democratic Senator Tina Smith of Minnesota wants to make sure people don’t face unexpected bills if they become sick with Covid-19.
-Smith’ has a piece of legislation — Covid-19 Treatment Coverage Act — that has been awaiting review by the Senate Committee on Health, Education, Labor, and Pensions since August 2020.
+Democratic Sen. Tina Smith of Minnesota wants to make sure people don’t face unexpected bills if they become sick with Covid-19.
+Smith has a piece of legislation — the Covid-19 Treatment Coverage Act — that has been awaiting review by the Senate Committee on Health, Education, Labor, and Pensions since August 2020.

-“That’s why I’m trying to get this legislation through, that would make sure that everybody regardless of the kind of insurance that they have won’t face these unexpected bills if they do become sick,” she continued.
+“That’s why I’m trying to get this legislation through, that would make sure that everybody — regardless of the kind of insurance that they have — won’t face these unexpected bills if they do become sick,” she said.

-But Irena can’t afford to see her doctors now, let alone wait for Washington to work through legislative gridlock.
+But Schultz can’t afford to see her doctors now, let alone wait for Washington to work through legislative gridlock.

 Who pays for Covid-19 treatment?